Lotus Exige: Lotus Exige S LF1 Limited Edition (2014–2015)

 The Exige LF1 was launched at the 2014 Canary Wharf MotorExpo.
-It celebrates the company’s Formula One heritage.
+It celebrates the company's Formula One heritage.
 A total of 81 cars were made, each one corresponding to a Formula One victory over the course of the 40 year history Lotus has in the sport.

 In their official press release Lotus announced "The Lotus Exige LF1 brings to life the iconic black and gold livery of the 1970s and 1980s."

 Finished in Motorsport Black with red and gold tri-stripes, painted red detailing to the rear wing, front splitter and mirror plinths.
 Sport seats in ebony leather with black technical fabric Inserts and gold contrast stitching and piping.
 Gold embroidered Lotus roundel to the headrest and Lotus F1 Team logo to the seat back.
 Exclusive carbon fibre 'Lotus Performance' engine plate.
 Black and gold Lotus nose badge and wheel centres.

 Every car has an individually numbered carbon fibre build plate showing the details of the victory number the which it represents.
-Car #1 commemorating Lotus’ first Formula one victory at Monaco in 1960 to car #81 marking Kimi Räikkönen’s win in Australia in 2013.
+Car #1 commemorating Lotus' first Formula one victory at Monaco in 1960 to car #81 marking Kimi Räikkönen's win in Australia in 2013.

 'Race Pack' is standard with four mode Lotus dynamic performance management system (DPM), launch control, exhaust bypass valve override switch and optimised suspension.
 'Premium Pack' is also standard on the LF1 which adds features such as air conditioning.
 'Convenience Pack' is optional with trinket tray divider, USB connection and cup holder.
 Other options available are heated seats and rear parking sensors.

-Lotus CEO Jean-Marc Gales stated "Lotus’ DNA is borne of the Formula one[sic] arena and with 65 years of motorsport racing experience, 40 of those in F1[sic] it’s fitting we celebrate our sporting origins and our race successes with the new Exige LF1.
-81 limited edition cars, each one an acknowledgement to each of Lotus’ 81 Grand Prix wins, this car is intended for the truest of Lotus’ racing fans."
+Lotus CEO Jean-Marc Gales stated "Lotus' DNA is borne of the Formula one[sic] arena and with 65 years of motorsport racing experience, 40 of those in F1[sic] it's fitting we celebrate our sporting origins and our race successes with the new Exige LF1.
+81 limited edition cars, each one an acknowledgement to each of Lotus' 81 Grand Prix wins, this car is intended for the truest of Lotus' racing fans."

-Lotus Exige 360 Cup (2015–present)
+Lotus Exige 360 Cup (2015)

 Limited to 50 examples, Lotus Exige 360 Cup was revealed on 14 August 2015.
 The car is powered by a 3.5-liter supercharged Toyota V6 delivering 355 hp.
 On the outside, these Exiges wear new lightweight pieces for the front access panel and louvered rear tailgate.
 The rest of the body uses the V6 Cup's aero package that produces 93 pounds of downforce at 100 mph.
 Improved brake discs are hidden behind Motorsport Red wheels, and each car comes with a numbered build plate.
 They're eligible to race in the Lotus Cup series, and for those really wanting to hit the track, the options include adjustable anti-roll bars, Öhlins dampers, a fire extinguisher, electrical cut-off, FIA carbon seats, air conditioning, and a removable steering wheel.